aws-samples/aws-service-catalog-tools-workshop/workshop/content/reInvent2019/300-task-3/200-create-the-version.md

 - Add the following to product you just added (be careful with your indentation):

- {{% code file="reInvent2019/300-task-3/artefacts/factory/create-the-version--version-only.yaml" language="yaml" %}}
+ {{% code file="reInvent2019/300-task-3/artefacts/factory/create-the-version--version-only.yaml" language="js" %}}

 - Verify the contents of your file matches this:

- {{% code file="reInvent2019/300-task-3/artefacts/factory/create-the-version--product_and_version.yaml" language="yaml" %}}
+ {{% code file="reInvent2019/300-task-3/artefacts/factory/create-the-version--product_and_version.yaml" language="js" %}}

 Once you have updated the file fill in the fields for *Author name*, *Email address*, *Commit message* and hit *Commit changes*